2024 United States presidential election in Colorado: Analysis

 A fast-growing Mountain West state that was formerly Republican leaning, no Republican has won Colorado by double digits at the presidential level since Ronald Reagan in his 1984 landslide re-election victory.
-Colorado was consistently competitive at the presidential level from the late 1980s going through the 2010s, including Hillary Clinton narrowly winning the state by 4.9% in 2016.
+Colorado was consistently competitive at the presidential level from the late 1980s going through the 2010s, including Hillary Clinton winning the state by 5% in 2016.
 In 2020, Democrat Joe Biden carried the state by 13.5%, becoming the first presidential candidate to win Colorado by a double-digit margin since Reagan.
 The last Republican to win the Centennial State's electoral votes was George W. Bush in his 2004 re-election victory, which he won by a margin of 4.7%.
 Today, Colorado is a blue state, with Democrats winning the state in every presidential election starting in 2008, occupying every statewide office since 2023, and holding comfortable majorities in its state legislature.

 Trump flipped Pueblo County, which he had won in 2016 but lost in 2020.
 Nonetheless, he became the first Republican to win the White House without carrying Chaffee or Garfield Counties since William Howard Taft in 1908.
 Despite the state and the nation swinging right as a whole, several large Colorado counties defied national trends and shifted left, including the West Denver suburban counties of Jefferson, Broomfield, and Douglas.
 Outside of Denver, other large Front Range counties also shifted left, such as Larimer County, home of the city of Fort Collins; and El Paso County, home of Colorado Springs.
 Harris won the highest percentage of the vote in El Paso County since Lyndon B. Johnson's 1964 victory and was also the first Democratic presidential candidate to lose the county by only single digits since 1964.

 This is the first time since 2000 that Colorado voted for the popular vote loser, and the first time since 1908 that it voted for a Democrat that lost the popular vote.
 This is also the first time since 1996 that Colorado backed the loser of both the electoral vote and the overall popular vote.
-Additionally, Trump won 43.1% of the vote in Colorado, an improvement from his 41.9% share of the statewide vote in 2020, but he still underperformed his 2016 results, in which he received 43.2% of the vote.
+Additionally, Trump won 43.1% of the vote in Colorado, an improvement from his 41.9% share of the statewide vote in 2020, but he still underperformed his 2016 results, in which he received 43.3% of the vote.
 This made Colorado the only state in the nation in which Trump's 2016 run was the best statewide performance out of his three runs in terms of vote share.
+Furthermore, it is the only state in the nation to be decided by single digits in 2016 and by double digits in both 2020 and 2024, and the state that posted Harris's strongest improvement over Clinton's 2016 performance, at 6.1 percentage points.